-As we already shared, your partner will not be just like you – so it’s important that you speak up and say what you do and don’t like, and to make requests.
+Since your partner will not be just like you – it’s important that you speak up and say what you do and don’t like, and to make requests.

 Being authentic is required for the entire relationship, not just at the beginning.

 To love someone requires that you take a risk.
 The ongoing risk is to share your authentic self with that person moment to moment, and day after day.